Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Abstract

 \section{Abstract}

-The inclusion of the unit in a braided tensor category $\VV$ induces a 1-morphism in the Morita 4-category of braided tensor categories $BrTens$.
-We give criteria for the dualizability of this morphism.\\ When $\VV$ is a semisimple (resp. non-semisimple) modular category, we show that the unit inclusion induces under the Cobordism Hypothesis a (resp. non-compact) relative 3-dimensional topological quantum field theory.
+The inclusion of the unit in a braided tensor category $\VV$ induces a 1-morphism in the Morita 4-category of braided tensor categories $\BrTens$.
+We give criteria for the dualizability of this morphism.

+When $\VV$ is a semisimple (resp. non-semisimple) modular category, we show that the unit inclusion induces under the Cobordism Hypothesis a (resp. non-compact) relative 3-dimensional topological quantum field theory.
 Following Jordan--Safronov, we conjecture that these relative field theories together with their bulk theories recover Witten--Reshetikhin--Turaev (resp.
 De Renzi--Gainutdinov--Geer--Patureau-Mirand--Runkel) theories, in a fully extended setting.
 In particular, we argue that these theories can be obtained by the Cobordism Hypothesis.